Maui Souvenir Shopping

 Founded more than two decades ago by a couple who’s committed to offering unique interpretations of Hawaii’s beauty, Ki’i Gallery—which translates to petroglyph in Hawaiian—features hand-blown glassworks by the finest European and American artists.
 (Think: vivid jellyfish suspended in bubbled glass.)

 Original prints and paintings depicting Hawaii’s majesty are also for sale, as well as Tahitian pearl jewelry and Maui-made rings and necklaces.
-With two locations in Wailea—one at The Shops, and one tucked into the Grand Wailea—visiting one of these galleries is an event in itself.
+With two locations in Wailea—one at The Shops and one tucked into the Grand Wailea—visiting one of these galleries is an event in itself.

 Kii Gallery